How many sites will you use Yoast SEO Premium on?

 What does the keyphrase density check do?

-Finally, if you write your content in English, Yoast SEO Premium now recognizes various grammatical forms of your keyphrase (for instance, train, trained or training).
+If you write your content in English, Yoast SEO Premium recognizes various word forms of your keyphrase (for instance, train, trained or training).
 This means that your keyword density naturally becomes higher without you trying to over-optimize your text, but just because the plugin became smarter.
 We adjusted the formula so that you do not get penalized!

 Why is keyphrase density important for SEO?